infinum/frontend-handbook/Angular/Getting started with Angular.md

 Please read through this short getting started guide in its whole and then start opening the links on your journey to learn Angular 💪.

-If you have a mentor guiding you through your learning process, you are encouraged to also discuss any topic with him or her.
+If you have a mentor guiding you through your learning process, you are encouraged to also discuss any topic with them.

 ## 1. Official documentation